ronniewillaert/ONMD-OpenFlexure/README.md

 Dependencies are listed in `requirements.txt`.
 Some workflows may require `ffmpeg` for video conversion (see the manuals in `documentation/`).

-## Software

-The acquisition and analysis software for optical nanomotion detection (ONMD) is written in Python and supports both onboard execution on a Raspberry Pi and offline analysis on standard desktop systems (macOS, Windows, Linux).

 ### Precompiled Windows executable